Skip to main content

 Learn at Your Own Pace

 CTU’s online learning platform caters to students who value their time and want to fit in cannabis education into their busy schedules.
-CTU’s courses are available all day, everyday during your twelve-weeks access period.
+CTU’s courses are available all day, everyday during your access period.

 At the end, passing a final exam earns you the most coveted industry certification to date.